Thoughts and Feelings About the Knife Market

 Oversaturation and Drops

-One problem in the knife market right now is there two fundamental problems with how knives are sold, both of which relate to that most primeval force in capitalism: supply and demand.
+One problem in the knife market right now is there two fundamental issues with how knives are sold, both of which relate to that most primeval force in capitalism: supply and demand.
 The market is oversaturated with knife releases and the drop model is not sustainable by most over the long term.

 When multiple companies have MONTHLY release schedules, that’s too many knives.
 In the middle part of the 20th Century companies went years without new releases.
 They made a number of knives for a number of different tasks and released new ones when designs or materials got better.
 Now we have a new knife because, well, gotta catch ‘em all.